-My work is inspired by the cognitive process of image and language appropriation I learned by being around my nephews with Autism.
-They mimic lines from their favorite animated films to contribute to conversation and as responses to questions.
-I think about their understanding of this complex world through these types of images and utilize a similar process of image appropriation.
+My work draws from the cognitive process of image and language appropriation I learned by being around my nephews with Autism.
+Their interest in cartoons and animated films go far beyond childish obsession and are their source for language and communication.
+They often mimic lines from their favorite films to contribute to conversation.
+My nephews pull from familiar imagery and ideas to help build connections to the world around them.
+I think about their understanding of this complex world through these types of images and utilize a similar process of appropriation.

-In my work I'm both composing an image and, like my nephews, drawing together the familiar.
+In my work the act of drawing serves a dual purpose.
+I'm both composing an image and participating in the act of drawing together.
 Coloring books and animation, 18th century newspaper etchings and paintings such as those of Puerto Rican Impressionist Francisco Oller coalesce into a study on identity formationan investigation of race, nation, sexuality, and gender.